Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 Quantum computers could potentially solve these "impossible" math problems much faster, which means we need entirely new types of digital locks.

 The good news is that not all encryption is equally vulnerable.
-Public key encryption systems like RSA and ECC, which are the kind used when you first connect to a website, are most at risk because a quantum algorithm called Shor's algorithm can break them on a sufficiently powerful quantum computer.
+Public key encryption systems like RSA and ECC, which are the kind used when users first connect to a website, are most at risk because a quantum algorithm called Shor's algorithm can break them on a sufficiently powerful quantum computer.

 However, symmetric encryption, which is used for the actual data transfer, isn't broken by quantum computers - we may just need larger symmetric keys like AES-256 for long-term data protection.
 Hash functions remain viable too, using longer hash outputs like SHA-256 or SHA-384 preserves security against quantum attacks.

 #### What's At Stake

 Our digital world runs on encrypted communication in ways most people never think about.
-Every time you check your bank balance, send a private message, make an online purchase, or log into your email, encryption protects that information.
+Every time someone checks their bank balance, sends a private message, makes an online purchase, or logs into their email, encryption protects that information.

 Beyond personal data, encryption secures power grids, air traffic control systems, military communications, and the backbone of the internet itself.
 It enables secure voting systems, protects journalists' sources, and allows people to communicate safely under oppressive governments.

-The "https" padlock in your browser, the security updates on your phone, and even the chip in your credit card - all depend on encryption that quantum computers could theoretically break.
+The "https" padlock in browsers, the security updates on phones, and even the chip in credit cards - all depend on encryption that quantum computers could theoretically break.

 #### The Timeline Problem